 How Robert Frank's Book The Americans Redefined American Photography

 Few photographers have managed to capture the American life and culture as honestly as Robert Frank.
 Described as the most influential photo book of all times, his seminal series The Americans earned him comparisons to a modern-day de Tocqueville for his fresh and nuanced outsider’s view of the post-war American society.
 Created in the 1950s during a series of road trips through the United States, it showed a different America as opposed to the country’s self-image at the time.
 While capturing highways, parades, cars, diners, jukeboxes and many other American symbols, Frank portrayed an underlying sense of alienation and hardship.
 He investigated the gaudy insanities and strangely touching contradictions of American culture, presenting a basis for a coherent iconography of the time.
 His book redefined what a photobook could be – personal, poetic, and real – ultimately changing the course of the twentieth-century photography.

 After almost sixty years, this body of work remains as powerful and provocative.
 Selected works from this seminal series will soon be on view at Albertina.
-Simply titled Robert Frank, the exhibition will show selected groups of works that make it possible to retrace the photographer’s development as an artist: from his early travel photos to The Americans and onto his introspective late oeuvre, central aspects of his work are placed front and center.
+Simply titled Robert Frank, the exhibition will show selected groups of artworks that make it possible to retrace the photographer’s development as an artist: from his early travel photos to The Americans and onto his introspective late oeuvre, central aspects of his oeuvre are placed front and center.

 On the Road – Robert Frank and The Americans